* This post contains affiliate links. For more information, please read my affiliate disclosure. *

 Two trees came down in our back yard early November, narrowly missing our house and just hitting the far corner of our deck bump out.
 After the huge cleanup effort, we were left with a bunch of tree stumps.
 Actually, we decided to keep the stumps.
 Since we now have two firepits (one in front of the house and one on the downstairs patio) they will come in handy once they are completely dry.
 In six months’ time, if I understand correctly.
-All of this wood had to go somewhere and preferably be out of sight too.
+All of this wood had to go somewhere and preferably be out of sight.
 Under the deck made the most sense for just that very reason.
 And also, since I was the one stacking the stumps, not too far to carry from where they were cut.

-So as you can see, besides the grill and umbrella, I also have drying wood stumps stored under the deck.
+So, as you can see, besides the grill and umbrella, I also have drying wood stumps stored under the deck.

 The Plan

-I really don’t like the look of lattice panels most people use.
+I really don’t like the look of the lattice panels most people use.
 As always, I found my inspiration on Pinterest.
-My saved pin had horizontal boards behind the deck posts and they were stained the same color as the deck.
+My saved pin had horizontal boards behind the deck posts, and they were stained the same color as the deck.
 With the way our deck was built, it made more sense to place our slats on the outside of the posts.
 Besides, the posts aren’t stained and don’t look very pretty.
 Our deck railing is made up of vertical black metal slats, so I opted for horizontal boards to create some visual balance.
 And I was going to paint ours black.
-Pieter double checked a many many times while we were out supply shopping, but I stuck to my guns and we came home with a gallon of black paint.
+Pieter double checked that many, many times while we were out supply shopping, but I stuck to my guns and we came home with a gallon of black paint.

 The Shopping List